Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Introduction

+\header{How to prevent predictive feature suppression} To increase the difficulty of a contrastive discrimination task, one can increase the batch size during training in order to increase the probability of having difficult in-batch negative samples~\citep{chen2020simple, qu2021rocketqa}.
+It is, therefore, not surprising that most progress on the two widely used \ac{ICR} benchmark evaluation sets, \acf{F30k}~\citep{young2014image} and \acf{COCO}~\citep{lin2014microsoft}, has recently been made by using large-scale image-text matching training, mainly in combination with transformer network architectures \citep{jia2021scaling, yuan2021florence}.
+Using more data and larger model architectures improves performance but comes with a significant extra computational cost, both in terms of data needed for training and the number of parameters that need to be optimized.

-\header{Avoiding shortcut learning} The two benchmark datasets that are widely used for training and evaluating~\ac{ICR} methods, \acf{COCO}~\cite{lin2014microsoft} and \acf{F30k}~\cite{young2014image}, are relatively small in terms of training samples compared to the training data of state-of-the-art pre-trained \ac{ICR} or image-text matching methods~\cite{jia2021scaling, yuan2021florence}.
-One general approach to improve the difficulty of a contrastive discrimination task is to increase the batch size during training~\citep{chen2020simple, qu2021rocketqa}.
-This results in a higher probability of having difficult in-batch negative samples for a query.
-However, when an~\ac{ICR} method is trained from scratch using these benchmark datasets only, scaling-up the size of a batch is not a feasible solution to prevent shortcut features due to the limited data size of~\ac{F30k} and~\ac{COCO}.
+The two benchmark datasets for \ac{ICR}, the \ac{F30k} and \ac{COCO} datasets, are relatively small in terms of training samples compared to the training data of state-of-the-art pre-trained \ac{ICR} or image-text matching methods~\citep{jia2021scaling, yuan2021florence}.
+When an~\ac{ICR} method is trained from scratch using these benchmark datasets only, for example, in a resource-constrained training setup, scaling up the size of a batch is not a feasible solution to increase performance, due to the limited data size of~\ac{F30k} and~\ac{COCO} or due to the lack of computational resources.
+Hence, it is important to develop algorithms that can improve the effectiveness of \ac{ICR} methods in a \textit{resource-constrained} training setup, without relying on more data and more compute to achieve this.

-Another approach to increase the difficultly of the discrimination task during training is to directly mine hard negative examples for each query, rather than relying on an increased batch size to include difficult negative examples.
-The disadvantage of hard negative mining is that it can be computationally expensive~\cite{chen2021adaptive}.
-Moreover, the~\ac{COCO} dataset contains many visually similar images~\cite{parekh2020crisscrossed}.
-When a similar image is mined as a hard-negative, it will be considered as a negative w.r.t.\ the query, while in practice this image is a false negative.
-This will create conflicting and incorrect supervision signals that will not be beneficial to the training process.
+A method to increase the difficulty of the contrastive objective that does not rely on the size of the dataset to reduce predictive feature suppression, is to directly mine \textit{hard} negative examples for each query over the entire dataset, rather than relying on an increased batch size to include difficult negative examples.
+The disadvantage of hard-negative mining is that it can be computationally expensive~\citep{chen2021adaptive}.
+Moreover, the~\ac{COCO} dataset contains many visually similar images~\citep{parekh2020crisscrossed}; when a similar image is mined as a hard-negative, it will be considered as a negative w.r.t.\ the query, which may create conflicting and incorrect supervision signals.